oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
 Disclosures are sent alongside a VC.

-A Combined Format for Presentation with a Key Binding JWT would be equivalent to a Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0].
+An SD-JWT Presentation with a Key Binding JWT would be equivalent to a Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0].

-In this example, Key Binding is applied and a Combined Format for Presentation is signed using a Holder's public key passed in a `cnf` Claim in the SD-JWT.
+In this example, Key Binding is applied using the Holder's public key passed in a `cnf` Claim in the SD-JWT.

 Below is a non-normative example of an SD-JWT represented as a W3C VC using JSON-LD.